yazovsky/redmine2leankit/README.md

 I'd like to use RedMine as a tickets tracking system and use LeanKit as dashboard, to enjoy the benefits that both systems give.
 Advanced project management in RedMine and clean visualization of project progress in LeanKit.

+Supported synchronization based on ticket status and on assigned person.

+For example, by default Redmine doesn't support "Testing" ticket status.
+You may configure to sync ticket with "Resolved" status differently when it's assigned to different persons.
+"Resolved" assigned to QA means "Testing::In Progress".
+"Resolved" assigned to developer means "Development::Done".

 ## Configuration

 1. Install necessary Python packages by running install-requirements.sh script.